Mulabagilu: Economy

 The major sources of employment are in the agriculture, dairy, sericulture, floriculture and tourism-related industries.
 Farmers in Mulabagilu are completely dependent upon borewell water for irrigation and drinking.

 Mulabagilu is home to several famous temples, and is popularly known as the land of "Temple Places."
 Many transport and travel businesses set up their base here.
+Mulabagilu is also famous for a variety of dosse called Mulabagal Dosse.
+A lot of travellors especially bikers stop at Prasad's Mulabagal Dosa Corner to get authentic taste of same.
 Mulabagilu has many sericuluture and vegetable trading markets, including potatoes, tomatoes (in Vadahalli), brinjal, beans, beetroot, carrots, chow-chow and cabbage.
 The state government of Karnataka acquired non-agriculture land for industrial development activities as part of an initial step the government proposed for a granite industries hub at Mulabagilu Taluk.
 Mulabagilu is known for tobacco beedis.
 Many brands of beedis are produced and distributed to Karanataka and Andhra Pradesh.
 The Muslim community is largely engaged in this business.

 Infrastructure

 Mulabagilu is on NH-4, a newly-laid four-lane road from Bengaluru to Mulbagal-Nangali Karnataka border Kolar district, with a total length of around 110 km.
 Approximately 354 km of major roads connect other locations to this area.

-Indian Railways connectivity: Now mulabagal is getting a railway line and station under the project of Kadapa - Bangalore (Till Kolar) new railway line.
+Indian Railways connectivity: Now mulabagal is getting a railway line and station under the project of Kadapa-Bangalore section (Till Kolar) new railway line.

-A pool of human resources is available as many polytechnic, vocational training (ITI), teacher training intuitions, and graduation (science, agriculture, commerce and arts) colleges are located near Mulabagilu.
-Many IT and technical people who work in Bengaluru travel daily from Mulabagilu to Bengaluru Adequate natural resources include granite and other types of rocks.
-The cost of living is less, and salary and wages are flexible.

-Tourist attractions

-There are many hills for trekking.

-Kshetra Palaka Sri Anjaneya Temple

-Anjaneya Swamy Temple is located in Mulabagilu.
-Tired after epic war, Arjuna went on a pilgrimage and brought his flag used during war consisting of an image of Vayu Putra.
-He established this temple in Mulabagilu, which was then called Shathaka Vatipuri.

-Sripadarajamutt and Narasimha Thirtha

-The Narasimha tirtha is about 2 km from the town of Mulabagilu towards the east on NH-4.
-It is the sacred place where Sri Sreepadaraaja Swamiji or simply Sripadaraja, a disciple of Saint Madhwacharya lived and had his vrindavan (sacred resting place for Hindu sages) made.
-It is now the headquarters of the Sripadarajamutt that he founded.
-There is a Swayamvyakta Yoga Narasimha temple near the vrindavan.

-Someshwara Temple

-Apart from the famous Hanuman Temple, this town has a Poorna Prasidda Someshwara Temple dedicated to Lord Shiva.
-The childless couples pray here for a child by making pradhakshinas.